Puzzle for August 31, 2014

 responsible for developing and executing a services strategy that supports the existing customer business and the sector's

 growth strategy.
 Please see description for details if interested

 to Eliminate Interference

-(AM) was and is still the most vulnerable because there are so many sources of electrical and electromagnetism generation
+(AM) was and is still the most vulnerable because there are so many sources of electrical

-that address specific noise types.
+time constants that address specific noise types.
 One of the most successful methods for mitigating generic noise is to

 vacuum tube switches